Jafar-Hussein/NewTodolist/README.md

 ## Description
 This is a simple todo list application that uses Crud operations to manage a list of tasks.
 This backend uses a RESTful API to manage the crud operations to the tasks that are stored in a database.
+It will also use fontend to interact with the backend to perform the crud operations and give the user a better experience instead of using  a browser or java console to interact with the backend.

 ## Pipeline process
 This is what i used to in my Project